matthewdelorenzo/Google-Verification-ICLAD25-Hackathon/README.md

 ## Results

-We were able to create a full pipeline that can generate these testbenches.
+We were able to create a full pipeline that can generate these testbenches (see agent.py).
 Due to some techincal difficulties with AnythingLLM, we currently do not have the testbenches submitted to the repository.
-However, for each problem, we do include our golden Verilog code (generated with our local model QWEN-2.5B-Instruct), which can be utilized with our framework to generate the associated testbenches.
+However, for each problem repostiory, we did upload our golden Verilog code (generated with our local model QWEN-2.5B-Instruct), which can be utilized with our framework to generate the associated testbenches.